lammps/lammps/doc/src/min_style.rst

 parameters, *fire* can behave similar to *fire/old*, as described in the :doc:`min_modify <min_modify>` command.

+Style *abcfire* (Accelerated Bias-Corrected *fire*) introduces an additional factor to *fire* that modifies the bias and the scaling of the velocities of the atoms during the ‘‘mixing’’ step.
+This factor accelerates convergence by decreasing the bias towards null velocities every time that *fire* freezes the system during a minimisation.
+It also works as a scaling parameter that makes the velocities evolve faster.
+More details can be found in :ref:`(Echeverri Restrepo) <EcheverriRestrepo>`.

 Style *spin* is a damped spin dynamics with an adaptive timestep.

 Style *spin/cg* uses an orthogonal spin optimization (OSO) combined to